jonasgebele/Predicting-interactions-of-m6A-regulated-RNA-binding-proteins/README.md

 # Predicting Interactions of m6A regulated RNA-Binding Proteins

+The rising success of mRNA vaccines has had a major role in showing the importance of chemical modifications and how they can influence interactions drastically.
+We put our focus on a specific modification and how it can affect interactions between RNA and proteins.
+It has been shown for the often-occurring m6A modification that it seems to play a part in regulating the interaction between RNA and proteins, specifically RNA-binding proteins (RBPs).
+As this is a well-researched topic, it provides us with many crosslinking immunoprecipitation (CLIP) datasets for RBPs binding sites and the methylation of those, which we used to train a convolutional neural network (CNN).
+We then assessed different encodings of methylation, models and dataset distribution regarding their predictions on m6A regulated RBPs.

 ## Data Processing
 ### PAR-CLIP Data
 For the protein-RNA interactions we used the pre-processed PAR-CLIP dataset from Mukherjee et al. 2019, which analyzed 66 proteins in HEK293 cells.
 The methylation data came from a miCLIP dataset that has been also done on HEK293 cells.